ugotapi/calendarpi/README.md

 6. USB keyboard and mouse.
 This will only be used for initial setup.
 7. 4K TV with HDMI port - This is your TV mounted on the wall.
 8. Raspbian OS with desktop 64-bit image downloaded
-9. A Gmail accoiunt with a shared public ics file or An Office 365 account with a shared calendar shared publicly via an ics file.
-The ICS Calendar Wordpress plugin will display this ics file.
+9. A Gmail account with a shared public ics file or An Office 365 account with a shared calendar shared publicly via an ics file.

 Passwords: I would recommend to use a long password for the regular sudo user account.
 Then for all the MariaDB and WordPress accounts I'd make it the same as the regular account just to keep the setup simple.
-You won't have multiple users in this setup.
+You won't have multiple admin users in this setup.

 What you get: Pi4 device that shows a monthly calendar on the TV.
 When the calendar file is changed in Office365, it will show on the TV after it syncs.